Toyguna/YetAnotherShopPlugin/README.md

 # Yet Another Shop Plugin

 ## What is YASP?
-Yet Another Shop Plugin is a store/shop plugin for TF2.
+YetAnotherShopPlugin is a store/shop plugin for TF2.

 ## How do I install?
 Paste the `addons` folder into your `<server_directory>/tf` directory.